Q: Can I still volunteer as a new advocate during the COVID-19 pandemic?

 A: Most CASAs have full-time jobs.
-Many of your case activities can be done in the evenings and on weekends, but you will have to attend court hearings, family team meetings, and other commitments during the day.
-It’s helpful to consult with your employer about whether you’ll be allowed release time for some of your CASA work.
+Many of your case activities can be done in the evenings and on weekends, but you will have to attend court hearings and other commitments during the day.
+It’s helpful to consult with your employer about whether you’ll be allowed released time for some of your CASA work.
 Most employers are supportive.

 Q: I’m not very confident about my writing, and I know I’ll have to write reports to the court.
 Is there help available?